heades/blog/markdown/ct-notes/Universal-Properties/note.md

   The structure of $\beta$ tells us that given a pair $(f,g)$ of morphisms $f : X \mto{} A$ and $g : X \mto{} B$ we must produce a morphism $h : X \mto{} P$.
-We have seen this pattern before in the universal property of products given in the introduction.
+We have seen this pattern before in the universal property of binary products given in the introduction.
 Suppose
   $\cat{C}$ has binary products, then take $P = A \times B$.
 Then the universal property of binary products implies that $\beta :
   (\Hom{\cat{C}}{-}{A} \times \Hom{\cat{C}}{-}{B}) \mto{} \Hom{C}{-}{A